EJacobson96/Milestone/README.md

 The current build of Milestone can be found [here][2].
 For more information, see [here][3].

 ## Core Technologies
+* **HTTPS Support**: We encrypted all communication between our web client and server by using Transport Layer Security (TLS), specifically using certificates from [Let's Encrypt][17].
 * **Front end**: Milestone's user interface was built using React.js, specifically React 16.2 via [Create React App][4] and [NPM][5] (Node Package Manager).
 React was chosen as an ideal solution due to its ability to create a responsive web application with large amounts of functionality without being reliant on any single platform, only a relatively modern web browser.
 As our users are young adults with mobile devices and case managers with access to desktop machines, a React-based web app should be accessible to our entire user base.
 [Create React App][4] was chosen as a boilerplate for Milestone due to to its ability to package and maintain a large web application with very little fuss and maintenance.
 This allows for someone to quickly set up a development environment for Milestone, allowing us to pass our codebase to the City of Seattle with little overhead.
 Milestone's front end also takes advantage of the following supplemental Node.js packages:
 	* [React Bootstrap][6]: In order to facilitate the rapid creation of many UI components, an existing UI framework was chosen in the form of [Bootstrap][7].
 [React Bootstrap] is a React-friendly implementation of [Bootstrap][7].
 While many of Milestone's components still had to be built from scratch, [React Bootstrap][6] saved us time by enabling us to focus on building new components and not having to build basic forms, inputs and dropdowns.
 	* [React Router][11]: React Router is an immensely powerful framework for managing URLs and paths within large web applications built in React.
 Milestone uses React Router extensively across all features.